matrix-org/matrix.org/content/blog/2026/04/2026-04-02-conference-announcement.md

 Take a look at our [sponsorship brochure](https://2026.matrix.org/matrix-conference-sponsors-deck-20260317.pdf) and reach out to us at <conference@foundation.matrix.org> to open a conversation.

 ## Stay informed

+All info is gathered on our [conference website](https://conference.matrix.org).

 To keep up with all the announcements leading up to the conference, follow us on our [blog](@/blog/_index.md) and on our socials: [Fediverse](https://mastodon.matrix.org/@matrix), [LinkedIn](https://www.linkedin.com/company/matrix-org/), and [Bluesky](https://bsky.app/profile/matrix.org).